audio-imagination/audio-imagination.github.io/call_for_papers.markdown

 Please do not submit papers previously published at any other conference/journal.
 Extensions of previously accepted/published (minor or major) of previously accepted/published works are welcome.
 We especially encourage and welcome papers discussing interesting early promising research and/or preliminary results.
 Short versions of Neurips 2024 submissions can be submitted to the workshop.
 Authors of accepted papers can submit their work to another conference/journal, provided the other conference/journal allows it.
 Authors are responsible for ensuring they meet the submission policy of any other conference/journal.

-Authors of papers accepted at Audio Imagination can submit their paper at another conference/journal provided the other conference/journal allows it.
-Please note that, authors are responsible for ensuring that they meet submission policy of any other conference/journal.

 ## Demo Session
 A key component of the Audio Imagination workshop is that we will also hold a demo session, where participants will have a chance to showcase their advanced audio generation methods and technologies.
 The demo track will enable listening experiences for workshop participants which is critical to understand, evaluate and contextualize generated audio.
 The demo session will be conducted alongside poster sessions.